 Local residents were dismayed by this outcome, given the understanding they had previously that Route B was deliverable.

 The revised scheme also provides for widening Bell Foundry Lane, softening the bend at its eastern end and adding a parallel footpath and cycle way within the section adjacent to Cantley Recreation Ground.

 The above map shows that the NWDR is to be delivered in seven sections, each requiring individual planning permission.
 This has already been granted in respect of the Kentwood Farm and Matthewsgreen Farm sections and work is under way.
-The remainder are expected to come forward for approval during 2017 and early 2018, with a view to the road being fully open in 2021.
+An application the Bell Foundry Lane section received Outline planning permission in 2017 and the remainder are expected to come forward for approval during 2018, with a view to the road being fully open in 2021.